sofiabroome/temporal-shape-dataset/README.md

 `pip install wandb`

 ### Generate dataset

+If you want to try to generate your own data, the below is an example command.
+Otherwise, see this [link](https://doi.org/10.7910/DVN/EDVAIY) for download of the dataset used in the article.

 `cd src/dataset/; python generate_classification_dataset.py --num-sequences 10 --object-mode dot --symbol-size 2 --textured-background 0`

 ### Test run to train on existing data